 Skirting is a pruning practice to raise tree skirts.
 Without skirting, the movement of herbicide booms, fertilization (in wetted zones), and mechanical harvesting equipment is impeded.
 Fruit and limbs near the ground are often damaged by the passage of such equipment and by herbicide spray and fertilizer contact.
 Skirting allows uniform distribution of granular fertilizers and improved water coverage of microsprinkler irrigation systems under tree canopies.
 The practice facilitates the inspection of microirrigation systems and reduces the incidence of phytophthora foot rot and brown rot because it also allows good air circulation.

 Canopy Management and Huanglongbing

 Because Florida groves have become heavily affected with huanglongbing (HLB) and the psyllid population has been on continuous increase, selecting the best time for hedging and topping is becoming more complicated.
-New growth flushes promoted by hedging and topping in late spring, the summer, and the early fall can increase the population of leafminers and psyllids and aggravate the spread of HLB.
+New growth flushes promoted by hedging and topping in late spring, summer, and early fall can increase the population of leafminers and psyllids and aggravate the spread of HLB.
 HLB-affected trees often undergo severe root loss; therefore, these trees can be hedged and topped to help balance the shoot-to-root ratio to improve tree performance and extend tree longevity.
-However, buckhorn pruning or severe pruning of HLB-affected trees is not recommended, because such practices have been found to be not economically viable; also, a significant reduction in yield should be expected in year one and two following severe/buckhorn pruning.
-Moreover, severe pruning can result in reduction in root density for up to 3 years following the pruning.
+However, buckhorn pruning or severe pruning of HLB-affected trees is not recommended.
+Such practices have been found to not be economically viable; a significant reduction in yield should be expected in years one and two following severe/buckhorn pruning.
+Severe pruning can also result in reduction in root density for up to 3 years.